mehroz94/REST-API/README.md

 This project has requirements file.
 You are required to install all requirements before starting this project.
 To install all requirements use following command in a python 2.7 supported virtual environment. pip install -r requirements.txt
-Go in to the repository
+Go in to the repository:
 cd rest/
+Now migrate the database with following command:
+./manage.py migrate

-This API uses authentication so first create a superuser. django-admin createsuperuser
+This API uses authentication so first create a superuser with following command: django-admin createsuperuser

 Now, start a development server by typing